apache/flink-cdc/docs/content/quickstart/build-real-time-data-lake-tutorial.md

-# Building a real-time data lake to synchronize data from MySQL sharding table with Flink CDC
+# Build real-time data lake to synchronize data from MySQL sharding tables with Flink CDC
 For OLTP databases, to deal with a huge number of data in a single table, we usually do database and table sharding to get faster performance.
 But sometimes, for convenient analysis, we need to merge them into one table when loading them to data warehouse or data lake.